-How do I find out about/get invites to parties in Cannes?
+How to find out about/get invites to parties in Cannes

 The Cannes Film Festival is of course famous for many things, but barring the red carpet, parties would probably top most people's lists.
 So it's not surprising that parties are also one of the main topics of interest to first-timers heading to the festival.